Before you get started:

 - If you drop classes on or before the census date: We adjust your Pell grant down to reflect your actual enrollment.

 - You may owe a repayment if Pell grant funds were already disbursed to you.

 - If dropping a class/es results in a refund, the refund is returned to the Pell grant program, and may reduce the amount you owe.

 Additionally, we do not adjust other financial aid awards once we disburse funds to you.
 For other aid programs you may receive a warning, or cancellation if you fail to complete the number of credits you were awarded for.
 See Getting and Keeping your Aid.

-Conditions of Award: Federal Aid and the Washington State Need Grant (SNG)
+Conditions of Award: Federal Aid, State Aid and Workforce Education Funding)